-With the rising need of automation and advent of faster and smaller processing technologies, embedded systems are being universally used across the industries.
-Because of their specialized application, embedded systems need to be designed with careful considerations.
-In a series of posts, we will discuss about the various techniques that goes in to the embedded system design starting with its general architecture.
+With the rising need of automation and advent of faster and smaller processing technologies, embedded systems are being universally used across the industries we serve.
+Whether you are seeking embedded system architecture consulting or building your first product, understanding the fundamentals is essential.
+As a leading embedded system architecture consulting provider, Embien helps organizations design reliable, high-performance systems.
+In this embedded systems tutorials series, we discuss the various techniques that go into embedded system design, starting with its general architecture.

 Embedded systems constantly evolve with advances in technology and dramatic decreases in the cost of implementing various hardware and software components.
-Some embedded devices requires higher quality and reliability than other types of computer systems, for example a critical medical device malfunctioning at the time of surgery will result in a very serious problem but there are also embedded devices such as TV’s, games, and cell phones in which a malfunction is an inconvenience but not usually a life threatening situation.
+The embedded systems definition also encompasses a wide range of reliability and quality requirements: a critical medical device malfunctioning at the time of surgery can be life-threatening, while devices such as TVs, games, and cell phones present inconveniences rather than safety risks.

-Some examples of embedded system includes Ignition system, Engine control in Automotive, Set top boxes, PDA’s, Microwave Ovens in Consumer Electronics, Robotics, Assembly Control System in Industrial, Gateways, Mobiles etc in networking.
+Some examples of embedded systems include Ignition systems, Engine control in Automotive, Set-top boxes, PDAs, Microwave Ovens in Consumer Electronics, Robotics, Assembly Control Systems in Industrial, Gateways, and Mobile devices — all relying on expert embedded system architecture consulting for design guidance.

 Essentially an embedded system is a miniaturized computer.
 The following block diagram depicts a typical embedded system.